jespen/studioclay/CHECKOUT-FLOW-REFACTORING.md

 # Checkout Flow Refactoring

-This document describes the refactoring changes made to simplify and improve the checkout flow, focusing on steps 1, 2, and 4.
-The payment component (step 3) is intentionally left unchanged as requested.
+This document describes the refactoring changes made to simplify and improve the checkout flow, focusing on all four steps (1, 2, 3, and 4).
+The refactoring creates a more consistent, maintainable, and robust checkout experience.

 ## Overview of Changes